King James Version: Considerations for a new version

 The newly crowned King James convened the Hampton Court Conference in 1604.
 That gathering proposed a new English version in response to the perceived problems of earlier translations as detected by the Puritan faction of the Church of England.
 Here are three examples of problems the Puritans perceived with the Bishops and Great Bibles:

 First, Galatians iv.
 25 (from the Bishops' Bible).
 The Greek word susoichei is not well translated as now it is, bordereth neither expressing the force of the word, nor the apostle's sense, nor the situation of the place.
 Secondly, psalm cv.
 28 (from the Great Bible), 'They were not obedient;' the original being, 'They were not disobedient.'
 Thirdly, psalm cvi.
 30 (also from the Great Bible), 'Then stood up Phinees and prayed,' the Hebrew hath, 'executed judgment.'

 Instructions were given to the translators that were intended to use formal equivalence and limit the Puritan influence on this new translation.
 The Bishop of London added a qualification that the translators would add no marginal notes (which had been an issue in the Geneva Bible).
-King James cited two passages in the Geneva translation where he found the marginal notes offensive to the principles of divinely ordained royal supremacy: Exodus 1:19, where the Geneva Bible notes had commended the example of civil disobedience to the Egyptian Pharaoh showed by the Hebrew midwives, and also II Chronicles 15:16, where the Geneva Bible had criticized King Asa for not having executed his idolatrous 'mother', Queen Maachah (Maachah had actually been Asa's grandmother, but James considered the Geneva Bible reference as sanctioning the execution of his own mother Mary, Queen of Scots).
+King James cited two passages in the Geneva translation where he found the marginal notes offensive to the principles of divinely ordained royal supremacy: Exodus 1:19, where the Geneva Bible notes had commended the example of civil disobedience to the Egyptian Pharaoh showed by the Hebrew midwives, and also II Chronicles 15:16, where the Geneva Bible had criticised King Asa for not having executed his idolatrous 'mother', Queen Maachah (Maachah had actually been Asa's grandmother, but James considered the Geneva Bible reference as sanctioning the execution of his own mother Mary, Queen of Scots).

 Further, the King gave the translators instructions designed to guarantee that the new version would conform to the ecclesiology of the Church of England.
 Certain Greek and Hebrew words were to be translated in a manner that reflected the traditional usage of the church.
 For example, old ecclesiastical words such as the word "church" were to be retained and not to be translated as "congregation".
 The new translation would reflect the episcopal structure of the Church of England and traditional beliefs about ordained clergy.